Chas McCormick Player Props: Astros vs. Reds

-The Houston Astros, including Chas McCormick and his .556 slugging percentage over his past 10 games, battle starter Hunter Greene and the Cincinnati Reds at Minute Maid Park, Saturday at 4:10 PM ET.
+On Sunday, Chas McCormick (.556 slugging percentage in past 10 games, including two home runs) and the Houston Astros play the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
+First pitch is at 2:10 PM ET.

-In his most recent game, he racked up two hits (going 2-for-3 with a double) against the Reds.
+In his most recent appearance, he strung together two hits (going 2-for-3 with a double) against the Reds.

 Chas McCormick Game Info & Props vs. the Reds